-Regular TCP has the means of sending a reset (RST) signal to abruptly close a connection.
-With MPTCP, the RST only has the scope of the subflow and will only close the concerned subflow but not affect the remaining subflows.
+Regular TCP has the means of sending a RST signal to abruptly close a connection.
+With MPTCP, a regular RST only has the scope of the subflow; it will only close the applicable subflow and will not affect the remaining subflows.
 MPTCP's connection will stay alive at the data level, in order to permit break-before-make handover between subflows.
-It is therefore necessary to provide an MPTCP-level "reset" to allow the abrupt closure of the whole MPTCP connection, and this is the MP FASTCLOSE option.
+It is therefore necessary to provide an MPTCP-level "reset" to allow the abrupt closure of the whole MPTCP connection; this is done via the MP_FASTCLOSE option.

 MP_FASTCLOSE is used to indicate to the peer that the connection will be abruptly closed and no data will be accepted anymore.
 The reasons for triggering an MP_FASTCLOSE are implementation specific.
-Regular TCP does not allow sending a RST while the connection is in a synchronized state [1].
-Nevertheless, implementations allow the sending of a RST in this state, if, for example, the operating system is running out of resources.
+Regular TCP does not allow the sending of a RST while the connection is in a synchronized state [RFC0793].
+Nevertheless, implementations allow the sending of a RST in this state if, for example, the operating system is running out of resources.
 In these cases, MPTCP should send the MP_FASTCLOSE.
 This option is illustrated in Figure 14.

-0 1 2 3 4 5 6 7 2 6 7 8 9 0 1 2 3 3 4 5 6 7 8 9 0 1
+1 5 7 8 9 0 1 2 3 4 5

-Kind Length Subtype (re eserved)
+Kind • Subtype (reserved)

-eiver's Key bits)
+Option Receiver's Key (64 bits)